 - Issue administrative and parking citations and notices of violation as necessary.

-That said, however, there is case law which supports the claim that a city municipality can in fact impose repairs or financial burdens onto a property owner if the building is deemed a hazard or public nuisance.
+That said, however, there is case law that supports the claim that a city municipality can, in fact, impose repairs or financial burdens onto a property owner if the building is deemed a hazard or public nuisance.
 Even if the building was built to an earlier building code or a less stringent code.

 Bakersfield v.
 Miller

-“ It is undisputed that conditions within the Hotel Padre violate provisions of the Uniform Building Code which has been adopted by the City of Bakersfield.
-The substantive provisions of the code deprive defendant of no right protected by the Constitution, and it is clearly within the statutory powers of the city to declare that buildings violating the ordinance in ways which directly affect the health and safety of the public are public nuisances.
-Therefore, the trial court did not err in ordering that the nuisance be abated.”
+“ It is undisputed that conditions within the Hotel Padre violate provisions of the Uniform Building Code which have been adopted by the City of Bakersfield.
+The substantive provisions of the code deprive the defendant of no right protected by the Constitution, and it is clearly within the statutory powers of the city to declare that buildings violating the ordinance in ways that directly affect the health and safety of the public are public nuisances.
+Therefore, the trial court did not err in ordering that the nuisance is abated.”

 “All buildings or structures which are structurally unsafe or not provided with adequate egress, or which constitute a fire hazard, or are otherwise dangerous to human life, or which in relation to existing use constitute a hazard to safety or health, or public welfare, by reason of inadequate maintenance, dilapidation, obsolescence, or abandonment, as specified in this Code or any other effective ordinance, are, for the purposes of this Section, unsafe buildings.
 All such unsafe buildings are hereby declared to be public nuisances. …” (Italics added.)